 - 2 teaspoons ground cinnamon

-- Preheat oven to 400 degrees.
+- Preheat oven to 400 degrees Fahrenheit.
 Line two baking sheets with parchment paper and set aside.

-- Unfold puff pastry sheet onto a sheet of parchment paper or a lightly floured surface.
-Using a pastry brush, brush melted butter over the entire surface of puff pastry sheet.
+- Unfold puff pastry sheet onto a lightly floured surface.
+Roll gently with a rolling pin to remove creases.
+Using a pastry brush, brush melted butter over the entire surface of the puff pastry.

-- In a small bowl, mix together the brown sugar and ground cinnamon.
-Sprinkle sugar mixture evenly over dough and pat to adhere with butter.
+- In a small bowl, combine the brown sugar and ground cinnamon.
+Sprinkle cinnamon sugar evenly over dough and pat gently to adhere with butter.

-- With a sharp knife, slice pastry sheet from top to bottom into 12 thin strips.
-Twist each strip about six to seven times around, with the cinnamon layer facing inward and the plain (underside) of the pastry facing outward on the twist.
+- With a sharp knife (or pizza cutter), slice pastry sheet from top to bottom into 12 thin strips.
+Twist each strip about five or six times around, with the cinnamon layer facing inward (if you're having trouble, try starting the twist around your finger to get the plain side facing out).

-- Place twists 2 inches apart on parchment lined baking sheets (they will spread and untwist slightly when baking, which is why I space them out onto two sheets).
-Bake for 14-15 minutes, or until lightly browned.
+- Place twists 2 inches apart on two parchment lined baking sheets (they will spread and untwist slightly when baking).
+Bake for 14-16 minutes, or until lightly browned.

 - Serve cinnamon twists warm or at room temperature.